shashwat1225/Stackline/README.md

 ## Installation

-1. Unzip the project folder and navigate to the project directory.
+1. Unzip the project folder and navigate to the project directory through the terminal.

 2. Create a virtual environment (optional but recommended):